jaijain96/sql_practice/doubts.md

     * how do unique ids translate from api layer to db layer

-    * how are spatial data types stored and retrieved efficiently, r-tree indexes and more in a sql db, how do various methods defined on them work, for eg, mbrcontains, how does it work -> how do they work in a distributed environment
+    * how are spatial data types stored and retrieved efficiently, r-tree indexes and more in a sql db, learn r-tree index core algorithm, how do various methods defined on them work, for eg, mbrcontains, how does it work -> how do they work in a distributed environment

     * how are json data types stored and retrieved efficiently, how do various methods defined on them work -> how do they work in a distributed environment